BAPTISMS

 Godparent Requirements

 The role of a godparent in the Catholic Church is to act as the spiritual guide for your child and to help insure they fulfill the obligations of their faith.
+As a future role model for your child, they must be a visible example of Christian living.
+They must worship regularly at Mass on Sundays and Holy Days, partake in Holy Communion and Reconciliation, and live a life committed to Christ and His teachings.

 Which is why Canon law states that godparents must meet the following requirements: